monsoonmaelstrom/book2/book2.md

 “Are you still mad at him?”
 I ask.

 “Mad might be overstating it, but yeah.
-I’m somewhat irritated that he didn’t mention anything at all.”
+I’m somewhat irritated he didn’t mention anything at all.”

 “You know how Davy is,” I shrug.
 “He tells you what you need to know, when you need to know it.”

 “And that doesn’t bother you?”

 “No, not really.
 Not usually.
 It’s Davy.
-I appreciate that I can tell him something and know that he won’t repeat it to everyone without me having to explicitly tell him not to.
+I appreciate that I can tell him something and know he won’t repeat it to everyone without me having to explicitly tell him not to.
 Unlike some other people I could mention,” I add with a deliberate glance sideways at Alex.

 “You’re both so reticent,” he sighs.